-The yen may rally further in 2019
+The Yen may rally further in 2019

 [NEW YORK] The Japanese yen is set to end the year as the biggest winner against the US dollar among major currencies, after benefiting as investors sought out safety amid 2018's uncertainties.

 The yen outperformed as the British pound and euro faced headwinds from Brexit and Italy's budget crisis, while the US-China trade war and plunging oil prices pressured commodity-related peers such as the Canadian dollar.
-The yen was up about 2.2 per cent on the year as of late Friday in New York, to 110.27 yen per dollar from 112.69.
+The yen was up about 2 per cent on the year in Asian trading on Monday, to 110.45 per dollar.
 Meanwhile, the Japanese currency's share of global reserves rose to 5 per cent in the third quarter, the highest in 16 years.

 If headwinds keep blowing in 2019, the yen could "win by default" to tack a fourth year on its streak of annual gains against the dollar, said Shahab Jalinoos, global head of foreign-exchange trading strategy at Credit Suisse Group AG.